-Marking and giving feedback is designed to give practical advice on marking students’ work consistently, reliably and efficiently, and giving them effective feedback.
+Marking, grading and giving feedback is designed to give practical advice on marking students’ work consistently, reliably and efficiently, and giving them effective feedback.
 It covers areas such as creating rubrics in line with learning outcomes, dealing with problems including plagiarism, delivering feedback (including use of new technologies) and peer-to-peer feedback.

 Understanding the principles of course design gives guidance on creating a course which will maximise the chance that students will have a positive learning experience.
 It looks at the importance of context, the connection between course design and student learning, course alignment, course structure, and how to evaluate and improve your course.